LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 Help
 -------
-You can always send an email to MRI Lab staff asking generic questions.
+You can always send an email to `MR Lab Staff <https://cimec-wiki.readthedocs.io/en/latest/pages/contacts.html>`_ asking generic questions.

 In this way the whole staff will notice your request and specific staff memebers would combine their efforts to provide you an answer.